Christmas elf: In literature

 Valentine D'Arcy Sheldon's children's picture book, The Christmas Tree Elf, tells the origin story of how Santa met his elves.
 It also introduces Blink the elf, who introduces Santa to the elves and saves Christmas by extinguishing a Christmas tree fire.

-A strong connection to Christmas and elves can be found in the popular fairy tale The Elves and the Shoemaker published by the Brothers Grimm in 1812.
+A strong connection to Christmas and elves can be found in the popular fairy tale "The Elves and the Shoemaker" published by the Brothers Grimm in 1812.
 In this tale a shoemaker, who had not been able to meet the demand to make more shoes, is greeted by several elves just before Christmas to finish all the shoes for him.

 Around the world

 In European countries, Santa has differing helpers depending on the country.
-In the Netherlands and Belgium, St. Nicholas is accompanied by Zwarte Piet (Black Peter) whose inclusion has become a controversial issue for the Blackface depiction of the character.
+In the Netherlands and Belgium, Saint Nicholas is accompanied by Zwarte Piet (Black Peter) whose inclusion has become a controversial issue for the blackface depiction of the character.

 In Germany, the companions are the Knecht Ruprecht and in Luxembourg, they are known as Hoesecker.

 In Nordic countries, Christmas Elves are considered nisser and not elves and they will usually wear only red instead of the green and red outfits that they are known for in English speaking countries.